 Captain robert douglas – advisor

-Owner & president, The Black Dog Tall Ships; Master & designer, Shenandoah; Master & owner Alabama; Captain, U.S. Airforce; Owner of a rare collection of over 50 wooden boats; Holder of 100 ton U.S.C.G. master's license.
+Owner, The Black Dog Tavern Co.; owner & president, The Black Dog Tall Ships; master & designer, Shenandoah; master & owner Alabama; Captain, U.S. Airforce; owner of a rare collection of over 50 wooden boats; Holder of 100 ton U.S.C.G. master's license.

 “Getting this ship built and program running ought to be highest priority for our island.”